 This gene is a member of the Bardet-Biedl syndrome (BBS) gene family.
 Bardet-Biedl syndrome is an autosomal recessive disorder characterized by progressive retinal degeneration, obesity, polydactyly, renal malformation and cognitive disability.
 The proteins encoded by BBS gene family members are structurally diverse and the similar phenotypes exhibited by mutations in BBS gene family members is likely due to their shared roles in cilia formation and function.
 Many BBS proteins localize to the basal bodies, ciliary axonemes, and pericentriolar regions of cells.
 BBS proteins may also be involved in intracellular trafficking via microtubule-related transport.
 The protein encoded by this gene is likely not a ciliary protein but rather has distant sequence homology to type II chaperonins.
 As a molecular chaperone, this protein may affect the folding or stability of other ciliary or basal body proteins.
 Inhibition of this protein's expression impairs ciliogenesis in preadipocytes.
 Mutations in this gene cause Bardet-Biedl syndrome type 10. [provided by RefSeq, Jan 2010]

 GeneCards Summary for BBS10 Gene

 BBS10 (Bardet-Biedl Syndrome 10) is a Protein Coding gene.
 Diseases associated with BBS10 include Bardet-Biedl Syndrome 10 and Bardet-Biedl Syndrome.
-Among its related pathways are Cargo trafficking to the periciliary membrane and Organelle biogenesis and maintenance.
+Among its related pathways are Organelle biogenesis and maintenance and Cargo trafficking to the periciliary membrane.
 Gene Ontology (GO) annotations related to this gene include RNA polymerase II repressing transcription factor binding.

 UniProtKB/Swiss-Prot Summary for BBS10 Gene